doableware/djongo/docs/docs/sponsor.md

     benefits:
       - Your questions are answered as soon as possible.
       - You support the long term sustainability of the project.
+    invisible: true

-  - title: Generous Supporter
+  - title: A Sweet Tip
-    price: 7
+    price: 3
-    btn_id: price_7
+    btn_id: price_3
-    price_id: price_1HIKkyLbyDBUaJVj8XbaHS8O
+    price_id: price_1HIKfSLbyDBUaJVjuc3i3YEW
     benefits:
-      - Your questions are answered within 24 hours.
-      - Your name is mentioned in the source code.
-      - You support the long term sustainability of the project.

-  - title: Evangelist Supporter
-    price: 15
-    btn_id: price_15
-    price_id: price_1HIKphLbyDBUaJVjQylkb7QE
-    benefits:
+      - You use Djongo and you LOVE IT.
-      - You **get access to the djongoNxt** repository.
+      - You want to tip the project!
+Thanks!
-      - Your questions are **immediately** taken up for consideration as priority-support.
-      - You support the long term sustainability of the project.
+    invisible: true

   - title: Advertise on Djongo
     price: 50
     btn_id: price_50